nphsgw/classification_task_baseline/README.md

 # classification_task_baseline

 ## Overview
 This repository is a compilation of the author's journey and learnings in the realm of image classification tasks.
 It is crafted to serve as a baseline and a starting guide for beginners venturing into the field of image recognition.
-The repository is structured around a comprehensive Jupyter Notebook (`cifar10_train.ipynb`) that encapsulates the entire process from training to inference, using the CIFAR-10 dataset as a foundational example.
+The repository includes comprehensive Jupyter Notebooks and other resources that encapsulate the entire process from training to inference, using datasets like CIFAR-10 as foundational examples.

-## Features
+## Repository Structure

-- **Beginner-Friendly Guide**: The content is organized to assist beginners in understanding the fundamental concepts and steps involved in image classification tasks.
-- **End-to-End Workflow**: The `cifar10_train.ipynb` notebook provides a detailed walkthrough of the entire workflow, including data preprocessing, model training, prediction, and evaluation.
-- **CIFAR-10 Dataset Example**: Utilizes the CIFAR-10 dataset, a staple in the image classification domain, to demonstrate the training and inference process.
+- `cifar10_train.ipynb`: A Jupyter Notebook that demonstrates the workflow of an image classification task using the CIFAR-10 dataset.
+- `config.py`: Contains configuration settings for the project, such as model parameters, training settings, and file paths, making it easy to manage and adjust settings in one place.
+- `dataloaders.py`: Defines data loaders that handle data loading and batching, ensuring efficient and convenient data feeding to the model during training and inference.
+- `datasets.py`: Contains code for dataset preparation, including downloading, preprocessing, and augmenting data, making it ready for use by the model.
+- `inference.py`: Provides functionality for model inference, allowing the model to make predictions on new, unseen data.
+- `metric.py`: Includes code for evaluating model performance, defining various metrics such as accuracy, precision, recall, and F1-score.
+- `model_manager.py`: Manages model-related tasks, including model creation, loading pre-trained weights, saving, and updating models.
+- `trainer.py`: Contains the training loop, handling the training process, including forward and backward passes, loss computation, and optimizer steps.

 ## Getting Started